 - 1-2 small garlic cloves

-- Add salt and pepper to taste.
-Place in a serving bowl and top with desired garnishes.
+- Add salt to taste.
+Place in a serving bowl, drizzle with olive oil, then top with garnishes to your taste.
 Enjoy!